HIV

 Transmission

-HIV is most commonly transmitted through unprotected anal and vaginal intercourse and through sharing needles.
-It can also be transmitted from birth parent to child; HIV positive pregnant and breastfeeding people who are not receiving treatment can transmit the infection to the child.
-Oral sex carries a small risk of transferring HIV.
+HIV is most commonly transmitted through unprotected anal and vaginal intercourse with a penis, and through sharing needles.
+Pregnant and breastfeeding people living with HIV who are not being treated can transmit the infection to the child.

-Compared to many other diseases, HIV is not very easily transmitted as the virus cannot survive in the air.
-In order for HIV to be transmitted between people, it requires a certain level of the virus to be present, so if you are HIV positive and have an effective treatment, you will have an insufficient level of the virus in your body to transmit it to someone else.
-Most people that contract HIV are infected by someone who does not know that they have HIV.
+Compared to many other diseases, HIV is not easily transmitted as the virus cannot survive in the air.
+In order for HIV to be transmitted between people, it requires a certain level of the virus to be present.

-The best way to avoid HIV being transmitted is to use condoms when having intercourse, not let your mouth come in contact with sperm, and not share needles.
-Everyone shares the responsibility to protect ourselves and others, regardless of whether we are living with HIV or not.
+The best way to avoid HIV being transmitted is to use PrEP or use condoms when having anal and vaginal intercourse, and not share needles.
+Everyone shares the responsibility to protect oneself and others, regardless of whether we are living with HIV or not.

 Testing

-If you have sex in ways that HIV can be transmitted, it is a good idea to get regularly tested, at least once a year.
-If you are having sex with multiple partners, you should get tested every six months.
-If you are worried that you might have contracted HIV, you should get tested immediately.
+If you have sex in ways that HIV can be transmitted, it is a good idea to get tested regularly, at least once a year.
+If you are having sex with multiple partners, you should get tested at least every six months.
 A positive test result means that you have HIV, and a negative means that you do not.
 A traditional blood test can give a reliable result six weeks after the time of possible transmission, and a quick test can give a reliable result after eight weeks.
 You can get tested earlier, and most of the time results are reliable two weeks after possible infection.

-Most commonly, HIV is diagnosed through a blood test taken at the crook (bend) of the arm in a healthcare facility.
+Most commonly, HIV is diagnosed through a blood test taken in the arm fold in a healthcare facility.
 The blood is sent for analysis, and the results are usually back after a couple of days.
-The benefit of getting tested at a health clinic is that there are nurses and counsellors available to talk to, if you need.
+The benefit of getting tested at a health clinic is that there are nurses and counsellors available to talk to, if you want.
 If the test is positive, you are referred to a physician that specialises in HIV and you will visit them regularly for follow up and treatment.

-Rapid HIV tests are relatively new in Sweden, and are not yet readily available in general healthcare.
+Rapid HIV tests are relatively new in Sweden, and are not yet available within the general healthcare.
 A rapid test is taken through pricking a finger and testing a few drops of blood.
 Results are usually ready within 15 minutes.
-Just like with traditional testing, you are referred to an HIV specialist.
+Just like with traditional testing, you are referred to an HIV specialist if you test positive.

-If you test positive in a rapid test, an additional traditional blood test is taken.
+If you test positive in a rapid test, an additional traditional blood test is taken to be 100% sure it is positive before you get on treatment.

 HIV is a virus that weakens the body’s immune system.
 It attacks the T helper cells (cd4+) that are one of the types of cells that regulate the body’s defence against different diseases, like viruses, bacteria and fungi.
 The HIV virus needs living cells in order to multiply.
 In the cell, the virus blends with the cell’s genetic material and can be dormant for a long time.
 If the cell is activated, it starts producing the virus again.
 When the cell multiplies through mitosis, HIV is embedded in the new cells and will destroy them over time.